Pages from the book, "The Philosophy and Science of Health"--Dr.

 reason why the kidney damage is not believed to self repair.

-A word of warning… When retinopathy develops, there may be a
+A word of warning… When retinopathy develops, there may be a temptation

-leaks have developed.
-This scar tissue will prevent normal healing of
+This scar tissue will prevent normal healing of the fine capillaries in

-the fine capillaries in the eye when the diabetes is reversed.
-By reversing
+the eye when the diabetes is reversed.
+By reversing the diabetes instead

-the diabetes instead of opting for laser surgery, there is an excellent
+of opting for laser surgery, there is an excellent chance that the eye

-chance that the eye will heal completely.
-However, if laser surgery
+will heal completely.
+However, if laser surgery is done, this healing

-is done, this healing will always be complicated by the scar tissue
+will always be complicated by the scar tissue left by the laser.

-The arterial and vascular damage done by years of elevated sugar and
+The arterial and vascular damage done by years of elevated sugar and insulin

-months with intravenous therapy.
-This is reputed to be effective over
+intravenous therapy.
+This is reputed to be effective over 80% of the time.

-80% of the time.
-For obvious reasons, don't expect your doctor to approve
+For obvious reasons, don't expect your doctor to approve of this, particularly

-of this, particularly if he's a heart specialist.
+if he's a heart specialist.

 Recovery Time